Giants Vs. Dodgers Prediction, Odds, Pick, How To Watch

 Why The Giants Could Cover The Spread

-The Dodgers don't have Walker Buehler in their rotation.
-They miss Tyler Anderson from last year.
-They have fewer reliable options on their staff.
-That's why they have called up Double-A prospect Emmet Sheehan for this game.
-Sheehan will be making his MLB debut.
-The Giants have very little information on him, and they haven't seen him up-close and personal, which always invites the possibility that they will struggle the first two times through the order.
-However, most MLB rookies, in their first game, usually run into some problems.
-It's simply the nature of the beast.
-The Giants have to like their chances against a minor-league call-up.
+The Dodgers are simply a mess right now.
+They have suffered some injuries, but they have also been hit hard by regression from James Outman, who was excellent in April but has tailed off in recent weeks.
+Trayce Thompson was superb late last season, but he has not been good this year.
+The margin for error is small, and the Dodgers just aren't getting enough contributions from enough players.

-We also mentioned the Dodger bullpen, which has given up nearly 140 earned runs through two and a half months this season after allowing just 185 earned runs all of last year.
-The Giants, with closer Camilo Doval having an elite season in 2023, should love their chances if this becomes a battle of the bullpens.
+We also took note of the horrendous Dodger bullpen, which has given up over 140 earned runs this season after allowing just 185 earned runs in 162 games in the 2022 regular season.
+If the game goes into the final innings tied or close, as was the case on Friday night, it's advantage Giants.

+We also have to say that the Giants are rolling.
+Remember how bad they were to start the season?
+They were 6-13 through 18 games.
+They are 31-19 in their last 50 games, and they have made a steady upward climb.

 Why The Dodgers Could Cover The Spread